What is a day?

 We define a day as a good amount of time in which you, your band, and the engineer

 feel comfortable working.
-Most sessions usually start around noon and continue until
+Most sessions start between 11am and noon and continue until

 We charge by the day for your convenience, so you don't have to watch the clock